lsst-dm/dmtn-007/index.rst

-It is noted that these solutions may not help in all cases of dipoles on top of bright backgrounds (or backgrounds with large gradients), such as cases of a faint dipole superimposed on a bright-ish background galaxy.
+It is noted that these solutions may not help in all cases of dipoles on top of bright backgrounds (or backgrounds with large gradients), such as cases of a faint dipole superimposed on a bright background galaxy.
 But these cases will be rare, and I believe we can adjust the weighting of the pre-subtracted image data (i.e., in [2] above) to compensate (see below).
 An alternative that we will investigate below is including in the fit parameters for a linear gradient in the pre-subtracted images as well.
+This latter option might be preferable because it does not require the setting of an (arbitrary) weight parameter.

-As an example, I performed a fit to the same data as shown above, but included the "pre-subtracted" data as two additional planes.
+As an example, I performed a fit to the same data as shown above, but included the "pre-subtraction" image data as two additional data planes.
 In this example, I chose to down-weight the pre-subtracted data points to 1/20th (5%) of the subtracted data points for the least-squares fit.
 The resulting contours are shown below:

  |Figure 6|

-Unsurprisingly, including the original data serves to significantly constrain the fit and reduce the degeneracy.

-I believe that this is a possible way forward in the dipole characterization task in ``dipoleMeasurement``.
-The primary drawback is if the source falls on a bright background or a background with a steep gradient - which is why we do the DIA for in the first place - then the pre-subtraction data may provide an inaccurate measure of the original source.
-This will also require passing the two pre-subtraction planes (and their variance planes) to the dipole characterization task, and thus a potential slow-down of 3x.

-*Recommendation:* Test the dipole fitting including using the additional (pre-subtraction) data planes, including simulating bright and steep-gradient backgrounds.
-Investigate the tolerance of very low weighting (5 to 10%) on the pre-subtraction planes in order to ensure that we are "mostly" fitting on the imDiff plane.

 This same degeneracy is seen in simulated 2-d dipoles, as shown in `this notebook